nvoynov/clerq/README.md

 Gem `clerq` represents an unusual but effective way of writing and managing requirements.
 It resembles some static site builders and was inspired by those.
 Actually this gem provides the ability to write requirements in separate files and combine those to a unified consistent requirements source for any future purposes.

+The initial needs that served as the starting point for creating this gem can be found in the Clerq Promo project in three different places:

+* under `User Stories` section of the final documents [Clerq SRS.md](https://github.com/nvoynov/clerq/blob/master/lib/assets/promo/bin/Clerq%20SRS.md) and [Clerq SRS.docx](https://github.com/nvoynov/clerq/blob/master/lib/assets/promo/bin/Clerq%20SRS.docx);
+* or in raw format in [us.writer.md](https://github.com/nvoynov/clerq/blob/master/lib/assets/promo/src/us/us.writer.md).

 Sounds too simple?
-Combine it with a modern text editor that supports markdown, place repository under `Git`, install `Pandoc` to convert it to any supported format.
+Combine it with a modern text editor that supports markdown, place repository under `Git`, install `Pandoc` to convert it to other formats.
 Create your own commands through `Thor` to automate every piece of work that can be automated.
 Give it a try!

 ## Installation